All Episodes

 Okay.

-If you look at someone like the um the night stalker, you know, Richard Ramirez, and or the Golden State Killer, who actually was called the origin fun fact, he was called the original night stalker, by the way.
+If you look at someone like the Night Stalker, you know, Richard Ramirez, and or the Golden State killer, who actually was called the original, fun fact, he was called the original Night Stalker, by the way.

 So nothing drives public fear more than the announcement of a serial killer.